eBOOKS

 Arcadia City Directories 1923-1964 (not a complete set)

-Before the Internet, there were Arcadia City Directories.
-Find historical residential and business information here.
-These are especially useful for genealogists and architectural historians.
+Before the Internet, there were Arcadia City Directories where you could find phone numbers and addresses for residents and businesses.
+Today, you can search these directories to explore the history of residents and businesses in the city.
+These directories are especially useful for genealogists and architectural historians.
 Published by Los Angeles City Directory Company and Polk Directories.

-This content is hosted at Internet Archive.
-The Arcadia City Directories were digitized by a California Revealed 2020-2021 grant.
+The Arcadia City Directories are hosted at the Internet Archive, and were digitized by a California Revealed grant in 2020-2021.

 Santa Anita Rancho Anoakia Breeding Farm Catalog (1916)